OtsoF/cs-e4660-course-repo/README.md

 1. Best solution for DevOps engineers to create and maintain ML pipelines on a shared (Azure) Kubernetes cluster
 2. How to make the pipelines green (and by proxy cheap and efficient)

+### Emulating the real environment (story)

+The real environment runs on an AKS cluster in the west europe datacenter.
+The aks cluster has an autoscaling nodepool.
+This means that the cluster is able to scale based on resources usage.

+The testbed is a local aks cluster on my machine.
+Still, we pretend it's a scalable custer running in west europe (Germany).
+These factors are relevant when thinking about scheduling and scaling of the solution, as well determining the carbon intensity of the electric grid.

-### Solution 1: Proper ochrestration and e2e workflow using workflow engine
+### Solution 1: Proper orchestration and e2e workflow using workflow engine

-#### Pipeline Ochestration tools Comparison
+#### Pipeline Orchestration tools Comparison

 Here is a comparisons table based on the different requirements of the system described above.